 9 Books to Read about Alaska Native Heritage

 The CIRI Foundation strives to support continued living traditions through heritage publications that enhance the appreciation and understanding of Alaska Native cultures.
-Whether you want to celebrate Alaska Native Heritage Month, shop Small Business Saturday or take part in Giving Tuesday, these books are a perfect fit.
+Whether you want to celebrate Alaska Native heritage, shop for unique gifts (like the design plans for building an urban smokehouse in “Putting Up Fish on the Kenai”) or support TCF’s mission, these books are a perfect fit.

 Alaska Native Corporations: Sakuuktugut